-If you have discovered that you have high triglycerides, it’s important to learn how to lower them.
-While high cholesterol has been a traditional indicator of cardiovascular risk, it is now known that triglycerides are a much more significant indicator.
+If you have high triglycerides, it’s important to learn how to lower them.
+While high cholesterol has been a traditional indicator of cardiovascular risk (and not a very good one), triglycerides are a MUCH more significant indicator.

-Triglycerides are a type of fat, or lipid, that are found in your blood.
+Triglycerides (3 fatty acids connected to a sugar backbone) are a type of fat, or lipid, found in your blood.
 It is normal and healthy to have a certain level of triglycerides in your blood.
 Yet when triglyceride levels become too high, your body begins to store them as fat.

 When you eat, the body converts any unused calories (including those from sugar, protein, fat and alcohol) from the meal into triglycerides.
 The triglycerides become stored in fat cells as a source of stored energy.